TunnelBear vs Windscribe 2026: Which VPN Is Actually Worth It?

 Integrations

 Neither VPN is built for deep ecosystem integration, but Windscribe has the clear edge.
 It supports router firmware (DD-WRT, Tomato, and pfSense configs are all available), has a more feature-rich browser extension, and offers a Windscribe for Teams API for enterprise deployments.
-TunnelBear's integrations are essentially limited to its native apps and browser extension — no router support, no API access.
+TunnelBear's integrations are basically limited to its native apps and browser extension — no router support, no API access.

 Pricing & Value